timvanderzee/ISB2025/README.md

 **Getting started**

 - To get started, download or clone this repository.
-- Next, click on a folder (e.g. Part 1, Part 2 - OpenSim) and follow the instructions shown there
+- Next, click on a folder (e.g. Part 1, Part 2 - OpenSim) and follow the instructions shown in README.md

 **Contact**